Vag-Soft/Vag-Soft/README.md

   </a>
 </div>

-*Note: The statistics displayed do not include code from repositories to which I am actively contributing or collaborating.
+*Note: The statistics displayed do not include data from repositories to which I have contributed to.
 They are calculated solely from my personal repositories.*